laomatt/shipt_coding_challenge/README.md

 # README

-This application is an API for getings and placing orders to a database.
+This application is an API for getting and placing orders to a database.

 ## Additional questions